pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

 ### Limiting routes

 Adding API key authentication globally completely limits access to your entire app to anyone who does not have an API key.
 This is not a good user experience.
 Have you ever tried to go to a website but can't see any pages unless you create an account and log in?
 How does it feel to find a website like that?
+A better experience is to allow visitors to see some of the website, but limit what they can do until they create an account.

 You can limit requiring the key to the POST route in two ways.